 International entry status: Entry is partially open for citizens and permanent residents of United Kingdom

 Conditions of entry:

-The information above was last checked on 12/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Lyon from London as this information can change.
+The information above was last checked on 25/06/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Lyon from London before travelling.

-The restriction level for your return train to London, United Kingdom from Lyon is: Partially open.
+The restriction level for your return train to London, United Kingdom from Lyon is: Fully open.

 Conditions of reentry: